DeltaVerseDAO/multi-token-DAO/README.md

 - You have to send some ether or any ERC20Token or ERC721 to Treasury.
 - This contract will store the ether.
 Anyone can send the ether to this contract.
-- Only owner can withdraw the funds.
+- Only owner(timelock) can withdraw the funds.
 - It transfer ownership to `TimeLock` Contract using `transferOwnership` function.

 ## Important Step